Réding: History

 The first appearance of the name Réding (Rodinga) dates from 789, in the description of the Wissembourg abbey.

-On June 26, 1035, the chapel of Grand Eich was consecrated to St. Ulrich.
+On 16 June 1035 the chapel of Grand Eich was consecrated to St. Ulrich.

 In 1361, there is mention in the archpriesthood of Sarrebourg of a main town called Réding and an annex called Eich.

 Réding suffered the full force of the Thirty Years' War.
 In 1631, of the 76 families existing at that time, there will remain only 15 inhabitants.

 In 1661, with the treaty of Vincennes between the duke of Lorraine and Louis XIV, Sarrebourg and Phalsbourg (with Réding) are taken away from Lorraine to be attached to the Three Bishoprics (Metz, Toul and Verdun).
 It is then at this time that the commune became French.

 Between 1795 and 1800, Réding absorbed the communes of Eich and Petit Eich.

 In accordance with the Treaty of Frankfurt of 1871, Réding was annexed to the German Empire like Alsace-Lorraine as a whole.

+The town became French again, after the end of the First World War.